 - Artificial incubating:

 The ideal relative humidity for incubating most waterfowl eggs is 55% (ground nesters) and 40% (cavity nesters).
 The temperature is usually 37.4°C. Set ventilation as recommended by the incubator manufacturer.
 Eggs must be turned, either automatically or by hand, a minimum of 4 times a day.
 As the duckling develops there is a loss of water from the egg and the air sac gets bigger.
 In normal development of an egg with a 33-37 days incubation, the air sac occupies about a third of it three days earlier.
 Cleanliness is vital and ideally eggs should be moved to a separate hatcher at this point, where the humidity should be increased to 65% and even higher once they have pipped internally.

 - Bird banding:

-- Recommended leg band size for the Trumpeter Swan is 27 mm.The leg band can only be applied on a young large swan at around 18 days old.
+- Recommended closed leg band ring size for the Trumpeter Swan is 27 mm.The leg band ring can only be applied on a young large swan at around 18 days old.

 Lundi Regular with a protein content of 20%, valuable Spirulina and high-quality by-products is optimally balanced in its composition maintenance food for water ornamental fowl of all kinds.
 Especially green teal and Whistling ducks that are not dependent on a very high protein content, are well supplied.